Struki84/exa/claude_search.md

             )
     return search_results
 ```

-Now we'll create a `main` function to handle user input and interaction with Claude:
+Lastly we'll create a `main` function to bring it all together, handle the user input and interaction with Claude:

 ```python
 def main():
     messages = []